bogdano/bogdano.github.io/src/pages/projects/engage.md

 For styling, I chose **Tailwind** CSS, for two reasons: one, our approach would have us all take on the role of full-stack developers as opposed to separating front and backend work, and two, Tailwind is granular and versatile enough to not require the use of a component library, with a small team.<br /><br />

-Surprisingly, this approach worked quite well.
+Thankfully, this approach worked quite well.
 In the first week of development, I asked the team to create todo MVC apps in order to familiarize themselves with HTMX.
 With this minimal amount of experience, we were able to complete a fully-functional minimum viable product within the given timeframe.